304th Bombardment Group: History

-In October 1942, the group moved to Langley Field and operated with AAF Antisubmarine Command, using such planes as B-17 Flying Fortress, B-18 Bolo, B-24 Liberator and A-20 Havoc to fly Anti-submarine warfare patrols along the east coast.
+In late October 1942, the group moved from the west coast to Langley Field, Virginia, where it began antisubmarine warfare operations, using Boeing B-17 Flying Fortress, Douglas B-18 Bolo, Consolidated B-24 Liberator and Douglas A-20 Havoc bombers to fly patrols along the east coast.
 The 304th also trained crews for antisubmarine patrol duty overseas.
-In early November, the 361st squadron moved to St Eval, England and began antisubmarine operations for Eighth Air Force.
-In late November, three of the group's squadrons were redesignated as Antisubmarine Squadrons.
-In December the group was inactivated and its squadrons transferred to the 25th Antisubmarine Wing.
+The 421st Squadron did not move with the group to Langley, but to Saint John's, Newfoundland, and was reassigned to Newfoundland Base Command in early November.
+In late November, the group's remaining squadrons were redesignated as antisubmarine squadrons.